 However, home health aides cannot provide medical or skilled nursing care.
 For example, a home health aide can remind you to take your medications on schedule, but they cannot give you or administer those medications.

 A home health aide might be the only support your loved one needs, or they might be part of a larger care team that includes medical help.
 Rest assured that all VNS Health home health aides work under a nurse’s supervision.
 If you have questions about what kind of support your loved one might need at home, don’t hesitate to contact us.

-What Do Home Health Aides Do?
+What Services Can Home Health Aides Provide

 Home health aides can offer many different kinds of support to you or your loved one.

 As your loved one ages, they may need help with day-to-day tasks that help them look, feel, and be their best.